dokun1/kitura-safe-lab/README.md

 }
 ```

-Next. beneath this function, add the following code to `reportStatus` whenever a connection confirms a `Person` object:
+Next, beneath this function, add the following code to `reportStatus` whenever a connection confirms a `Person` object:

 ```swift
 connectedPeople = connectedPeople.filter { $0.id != person.id }